15 Different Types of Forging Tools and Their Uses

 A clamping vice is a machine or tool that secures objects with vise-like jaws.
 It’s typically used in manufacturing with the right one.

-That means you can work on shapes and areas where it would be impossible to use other types of clamps, like round tubing and curved steel.
+That means you can work on shapes and areas where other types of clamps would be impossible, such as round tubing and curved steel.

 Because we know your projects are one-of-a-kind, we want to ensure you find a perfect clamping vice for your needs.